apple/swift-protobuf/README.md

 Each `.proto` input file gets translated to a corresponding `.pb.swift` file in the output directory.

-More information about building and using `protoc-gen-swift` can be found in the [detailed Plugin documentation](Documentation/PLUGIN.md).
+Find more information about building and using `protoc-gen-swift` in the [detailed Plugin documentation](Documentation/PLUGIN.md).

 ## Adding the SwiftProtobuf library to your project...